mjpolak/gcp-minimal/readme.md

 # What is it

-It is minimal viable REST application project deployeded on Google Cloud Platform (GCP).
+It is minimal viable REST application project deployable on Google Cloud Platform (GCP).
 ## Assumptions

-- Deployable on GCP, and using Free Tier services.
+- Deployable on GCP, and using only [GCP's Free Tier](https://cloud.google.com/free) services.
 - Terraform used for managing infrastructure.
 - Simplified CI/CD workflows on GitHub Actions.
 - Only one environment is created (no staging, prod etc.), but can be easily extended.